 Based on the most recent valuations of the two systems, Commonwealth contributions to both systems are projected to increase significantly in fiscal year 2013.
-Current projections forecast that Commonwealth contributions to SERS will remain at the minimum 4.0 percent contribution level as provided by Act 8 of 2007 through fiscal year 2011, due mainly to the continued effect of the change in the amortization period from 30 years to 10 years in Act 40.
-However, the Commonwealth contributions to SERS are projected to rise to \$773.5 million in fiscal year 2013.
-Likewise, estimates provided by the Governor's Budget Office forecast that Commonwealth contributions to PSERS will increase from \$340 million in fiscal year 2012 to \$716.0 million for fiscal year 2013.
+The most recent actuarial projections forecast that Commonwealth contributions to PSERS and SERS will remain at the minimum contribution levels as provided by Act 40 of 2003 and Act 8 of 2007 respectively through fiscal year 2011, due mainly to the continued effect of the change in the amortization period from 30 years to 10 years in Act 40.
+However, as noted below, Commonwealth contributions to SERS are projected to rise sharply at the end of the 10-year amortization period provided by Act 40.

-The projected Commonwealth contribution levels for fiscal years 2012 and 2013 listed above are materially different than those contribution levels projected in the Commonwealth's last Official Statement dated December 20, 2007 and are subject to future revision.
+The projected Commonwealth contribution levels for fiscal years 2012 and 2013 listed above are materially different than those contribution levels projected in the Commonwealth's prior Official Statement dated May 20, 2008 and are subject to future revision.

-Both SERS and PSERS have recently announced strong investment returns - 17.2 percent for SERS for calendar year 2007 and 22.93 percent for PSERS in fiscal year 2007.
-Four years of top-decile investment returns have reduced the forecast fiscal year 2013 contribution rate for both systems relative to previous projections.
-The projected fiscal year 2013 contribution rate for SERS has been reduced from 21.2 percent of payroll, based on the 2003 valuation, to 11.8 percent of payroll, based on the 2006 valuation and accounting for the permanent minimum contribution floors established by Act 8.
-With respect to PSERS, the projected fiscal year 2013 employer contribution has been reduced from 27.7 percent of payroll, based on the 2003 valuation, to 11.2 percent of payroll, based on the latest actuarial valuation.
-Under current law and using such assumptions, Commonwealth contributions for PSERS could decrease from \$452 million in fiscal year 2008 to \$340 million by fiscal year 2012.
-The most recent projections by the Governor's Budget Office, however, still project at least a single-year increase of approximately 81 percent from \$427 million in fiscal year 2012 to \$773.5 million for SERS in fiscal year 2013 and a 111 percent increase in the Commonwealth contribution for PSERS from approximately \$340.0 million to \$716.0 million in fiscal year 2013.
-SERS and PSERS use an 8.5 percent investment assumption for projected investment earnings.
+Prior to recent market downturns, both SERS and PSERS have produced strong investment returns, 17.2 percent for SERS for calendar year 2007 and 22.93 percent for PSERS in fiscal year 2007.
+However, more recently, PSERS posted a negative 2.82 percent return for its fiscal year 2008.
+The previous four years of top-decile investment returns had reduced the forecast fiscal year 2013 contribution rate for both systems relative to previous projections.
+For example, the projected fiscal year 2013 contribution rate for SERS reduced from 21.2 percent of payroll, based on the 2003 valuation, to 4.9 percent of payroll, based on the 2007 valuation and accounting for the permanent minimum contribution floors established by Act 8.
+With respect to PSERS, the projected fiscal year 2013 employer contribution had been reduced from 27.7 percent of payroll, based on the 2003 valuation, to 11.2 percent of payroll, based on the 2007 actuarial valuation.
+However, more recent projections released by the Governor's Budget Office on June 5, 2008 included an assumption that neither system would meet its 8.5 percent assumed investment rate of return in 2008 due to market downturns, and would instead experience a single year of zero percent returns.
+These projections forecast a single-year increase of approximately 155 percent from \$244 million in 2012 to \$621 million for SERS in 2013 and a 177 percent increase in the Commonwealth contribution for PSERS from approximately \$340.0 million in fiscal year 2012 to \$944 million in fiscal year 2013.
+Additional pension fund investment losses would be expected to increase the projected employer contribution for both systems starting in fiscal year 2012 or 2013.

-Reflecting the above numbers and factors, the Commonwealth currently is actively evaluating ways both to moderate and to finance the contribution increases now projected to begin in fiscal year 2012.
+Reflecting the above numbers and factors, the Commonwealth currently is actively evaluating ways both to moderate and to finance these projected contribution increases.